 What time of year will I be hiking?

-Now that you’ve got a few pair in mind, what constitutes the best fit?
-Hikers should experiment with a few different models to get an idea of how each brand sizes their footwear.
+Now that you’ve got a few pairs in mind, what constitutes the best fit?
+Hikers should experiment with a few different models to get an idea of how each brand sizes its footwear.

 Check each manufacturer’s sizing chart online.
-Measure your feet and match to their guidelines for proper sizing.
+Measure your feet and match your measurements to their guidelines for proper sizing.

 If you’re using specialized insoles, insert those in a new boot before trying it on.